Remote Learning: 4 key benefits

 3. Making your own path

-With remote learning, you can manage your assignments on your own time, watch recordings of lectures, and personalize your learning path.
+Another benefit of remote learning is that you can manage your assignments on your own time, watch recordings of lectures, and personalise your learning path.
 In the case of K-12, learning on your own terms encourages you to take responsibility without a teacher watching your every move, which may even give students a head start for college.

 4. Fostering long-distance friendships